rafaellmario/RadioUFMGStreamSetup/Readme.md

 $sudo chown liquidsoap:liquidsoap /var/run/liquidsoap
 $sudo chown liquidsoap:liquidsoap /var/log/liquidsoap/radio.log
 ```
-The **liquidsoap** service is automatically added to th system start-up, but for this, the **liquidsoap** source file, or an alias for it, must be located within the `/etc/liquidsoap/` directory, in the example below it is created the source fine `radio.liq`:
+The **liquidsoap** service is automatically added to system start-up, but for this, the **liquidsoap** source file, or an alias for it, must be located within the `/etc/liquidsoap/` directory and give it execute permission for all users levels.
+In the example bellow it is created the source file `radio.liq`:

 ```bash
 $sudo touch /etc/liquidsoap/radio.liq